 What strategies should GP practices consider to boost GP surgery income?

 1. Check your Notional Rent Reimbursement

 Notional Rent is an estimate of Current Market Rent for GP-owned premises.
 The Notional Rent is provided by the NHS after valuation advice, usually from the District Valuer.

 It is essential to remember that the figure notified is essentially one person’s opinion of the appropriate fair and reasonable Current Market Rent.

-GP Contractors using a suitably qualified and experienced Chartered Surveyor are therefore entitled to question, challenge and negotiate the Notional Rent Reimbursement.
+GP Contractors using a suitably qualified and experienced Chartered Surveyor are therefore entitled to check, challenge and negotiate the Notional Rent Reimbursement.
 The challenge must be supported by facts and comparable evidence of rentals prevailing on other primary care medical properties.
 This evidence is not widely available in the public domain.

 The capital value of GP premises is also usually linked to the rental income stream, whether real or notional (RICS Best Practice).
 A higher notional rent will enhance the sale price of a doctor’s premises at partnership change, retirement and sale (assuming ongoing use as a Primary Care facility).